j4mie/rediset/README.md

 Rediset is an abstraction of Redis sets and set operations.

+## Requirements

+ - Python 2.7.X
+ - Redis 2.4.X or later
+ - Python modules as specified in requirements.txt

 ## Development

 To contribute: fork the repository, make your changes, add some tests, commit,